rolandshoemaker/acme-ip-validation/draft-ietf-acme-ip.md

 To validate a DNS challenge, the server performs the following steps:

 1. Compute the SHA-256 digest of the key authorization
-2. Query for PTR records for the IP identifiers IN-ADDR.ARPA mapping
+2. Query for PTR records for the IP identifiers relevant mapping based on its version
 2. Query for TXT records for the validation domain name
 3. Verify that the contents of one of the TXT records matches the digest value